 Regulations protecting the Great Lakes Seaway system include Ballast Water Control and Management Regulations under the Canada Shipping Act (2001), USCG ballast water regulations pertaining to vessels equipped with ballast tanks, Best Management Practices for No Ballast On Board (NOBOB) vessels entering the U.S., and the St. Lawrence Seaway's NOBOB requirements.
 These regulations apply to all vessels entering waters under Canadian and U.S. jurisdiction from outside the Canadian EEZ and apply to vessels on both oceanic and coastal voyages.

+Although new USCG requirements for ballast water management systems were issued in 2012, no vessels equipped with a BWMS entered the Great Lakes Seaway.
+As a result, all vessels complied with existing ballast management requirements.
 Loaded vessels with residual sediments are required to flush their tanks with water of a salinity equivalent to ballast exchange.
-Federal regulations call for vessels to conduct mid-ocean ballast water exchange during ballast laden voyages in an area 200 nautical miles (nm) from any shore.
+Federal regulations call for vessels to conduct midocean ballast water exchange during ballast-laden voyages in an area 200 nautical miles (nm) from any shore.
 Vessels with residual sediments and unpumpable ballast on board which are unable to conduct mid-ocean ballast exchange due to stability concerns, are required to conduct saltwater flushing of their empty ballast water tanks in an area 200 nm from any shore whenever possible.
 Salt water flushing is defined as the addition of mid-ocean water to empty ballast water tanks; the mixing of the flush water with the residual water and sediment through the motion of the vessel; and the discharge of the mixed water, such that the resultant residual water is 30 parts per thousand (ppt) or greater.